-At the beginning of the year, we established Cal Poly Ventures.
-Our inaugural investment went to a company founded by a Cal Poly alumnus who started his first startup in the CIE's very first Summer Accelerator program.
-This fund was established as a means for the CIE to take an equity stake in the companies we help launch, and to provide a source of financial support that enables us to grow our programs, educate our students and support the companies they launch.
-The fund was seeded with very generous philanthropic gifts from three of our supporters.
-Investments from the fund are directed by our Investment Committee, comprised of an impressive group of seasoned venture capital veterans.
-More about this later in the report.
+At the beginning of the year, we establis Poly Ventures.
+Our inaugural investmen a company founded by a Cal Poly alumn started his first startup in the CIE's very a Accelerator program.
+This fund was estated as a means for the CIE to take an equity the companies we help launch, and to posource of financial support that enables our programs, educate our students and the companies they launch.
+The fund we with very generous philanthropic gifts for our supporters.
+Investments from the directed by our Investment Committee, of an impressive group of seasoned veniveterans.
+More about this later in the region.

-We also established our Patiño Scholars program, which awards scholarships to amazing high school graduates of the Fresnobased entrepreneurship magnet school.
-Patiño does an amazing job supporting underrepresented student populations and preparing them for productive and fruitful careers that help foster economic growth within their communities.
-The first five students have begun their college journeys at Cal Poly this Fall. two are doing so with the support of full-ride scholarships funded by a group of incredibly generous supporters.
-More on this later as well.
+We also established our Patiño Scholars which awards scholarships to amazing his graduates of the Fresno-based entrepre magnet school.
+Patiño does an amazing supporting underrepresented student pand preparing them for productive and careers that help foster economic growt their communities.
+The first five student begun their college journeys at Cal Poly two are doing so with the support of full scholarships funded by a group of increagenerous supporters.
+More on this later ur many accomplishments from the fiscal and academic year we ck of a year, to say the least.